Kadeem140/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between `Relational Databases` and `SQL`.

+-A Relational Database is defined as database that manipulates data based structured query language(SQL).
+SQL is the language we use to communicate with the Relational Database.

 2. Why do tables need a `primary key`?
+The identifying columns of a table , which should be unique.

+-Primary Keys are used to make sure the data in a specific column is unique

 3. What is the name given to a table column that references the primary key on another table.

+-The Foreign Key

 4. What do we need in order to have a _many to many_ relationship between two tables.

+-We need to use a Join table to establish a many to many relationship between two tables.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.